The Ballinger Company

 Ballinger is an interdisciplinary design firm, one of the first in the United States to merge the disciplines of architecture and engineering into a professional practice.
-The firm's single office in Philadelphia, Pennsylvania houses a staff of over 250 people.
+The firm's single office in Philadelphia, Pennsylvania, houses a staff of over 250 people.
 Ballinger is one of the largest architectural firms in the Philadelphia region and known for its work in academic, healthcare, corporate, and research planning and design.

 History

 Ballinger traces its history to 1878 when Walter Harvey Geissinger established a practice in Philadelphia.
 In 1885, Geissinger entered into a partnership with Edward M. Hales.
-Four years later, Walter Francis Ballinger entered the firm of Geissinger and Hales.
-In 1895, Ballinger replaced Geissinger as a principal in the firm, and it became known as Hales and Ballinger.
+In 1889, Walter Francis Ballinger entered the firm of Geissinger and Hales and in 1895, when Ballinger replaced Geissinger as a principal in the firm, it became known as Hales and Ballinger.
 In 1901, Edward M. Hales retired, and in 1902, the firm was renamed Ballinger & Perrot.
 Emile G. Perrot was a young architect at the time who gained national recognition for his innovative design work with reinforced concrete.
 After Ballinger bought out Perrot in 1920, the firm became known as Ballinger Company.

-In the 1950s, Robert Ballinger succeeded his father, Walter Ballinger, and along with brothers John D. de Moll and Louis de Moll, introduced the “power pole” to deliver power, chilled water and laboratory gases in research and health care environments.
+In the 1950s, Robert Ballinger succeeded his father, Walter Ballinger, and along with brothers John D. de Moll and Louis de Moll, introduced the “power pole” to deliver power, chilled water, and laboratory gases in research and health care environments.